 Besides, Dumbledore had other fish to fry.

-If Dumbledore’s defeat of the Dark wizard Grindelwald was not something already in his job description — and from the 1945 date of that event it sounds very unlikely to have been — then it is almost certain to have been a fluke.
+At the end of HBP, my general reading of the matter was that if Dumbledore’s defeat of the Dark wizard Grindelwald was not something already in his job description — and from the 1945 date of that event it sounds very unlikely to have been — then it was almost certain to have been a fluke.
 A notable accomplishment, yes, no question about that, but not one which grew naturally out of his own interests and existing body of work.
 The same cannot be said for the other two signal achievements listed on his chocolate frog card.
 Those achievements are the discovery (or publication) of 12 uses for dragons’ blood and his Alchemical research in partnership with the unquestionably great Nicholas Flamel.
 Neither of these sound like the sort of thing one distinguishes oneself in by accident.

 Including, but not limited to the possibility of Voldemort having inadvertently introduced a major paradox into the continuum wherein Harry is “protected” from Voldemort so long as he is in the company of persons who are related to him through his mother’s blood; and that Voldemort having used Harry’s blood to create his simulacrum, may, consequently, according to the magical laws of similarity and contamination, now be regarded as another such of Lily’s “blood” kin.
 We may, in fact, have been given other hints regarding Dumbledore and blood magic as well, but I can think of no more right off the top of my head.

 The paradox above could be one possible reason why Voldemort made no plot to murder Harry in Year 6.
-If he had figured this out, or was listening in on the debriefing session between Harry and Albus at the end of OotP, then he is waiting for the protection to wear off when the boy either leaves home or attains his majority.
+If he had figured this out, or was listening in on the debriefing session between Harry and Albus at the end of OotP, then he was waiting for Albus’s additional layer of protection to wear off when the boy either leaves home or attains his majority.

 Ergo: we may tentatively conclude that Dumbledore’s personal interests may lie more in the field of Alchemy than in Transfiguration, despite the fact that he spent much of his prime teaching Transfiguration to the Hogwarts student body.
 At this point we have been given no indication that the Hogwarts curriculum includes classes in Alchemy.